tomassirio/database-scanner-ataccama/README.md

  ~~- Create some custom exceptions~~

- - Make the response entities to throw a 400 or 500 when the params are not ok
+ ~~- Make the response entities to throw a 400 or 500 when the params are not ok~~

  - Insert a logger on the different services to retrieve info while scanning